grahamblandford/portfolio/README.md

 # Portfolio

 The Portfolio repository aims to showcase some of the skills acquired through various channels.
-This includes project and assigment work completed as part of the Internet Applications and Web Development program at Fanshawe College in London, Ontario.
+This includes project and assigment work completed as part of the Internet Applications and Web Development program at Fanshawe College in London, Ontario, and is listed most recent first within each category.

 # Javascript